workattech/hacktoberfest-2020/README.md

 ## Writing guidelines
 - Do not plagiarize.
+- Make sure to keep the articles beginner-friendly.
+Link any prerequisites.
 - Proper English and Grammar.
 Tip: Use Grammarly on Google Docs.
 - Proper Formatting.
   - Different Headers (h1, h2, h3, h4).